Four Simple (but Smart!) Self-Care Tips for Mental Health Awareness Month

 Tip #4 Be Kind to Yourself

 Self-care is self-kindness.
 A little self-compassion can go a long, long way.
-Don’t beat yourself up for feeling cranky, depressed or anxious.
+Don’t beat yourself up for feeling cranky, depressed, or anxious.
 No need to agonize over letting your guard down and letting snarky comments escape your lips.
-Remember, all of us are a little nuts these days, and for good reason.
+Remember, all of us are little nuts these days, and for good reason.
 The last thing you need is to stew in the pot of self-criticism.
 Yes, acknowledge if you haven’t been your best self, or had a rough day, but choose to set your mind on trying to do better, and leave it there.

 In recognition of the first annual Mental Health Action Day, check out this Aila Health guided meditation dedicated to an experience that invites us to check in with ourselves.

 These might seem like small, simple changes, but they are changes.
 Behavioral science tells us it’s the little things done regularly that add up to big